-Water has always been an issue for California in general and Los Angeles in particular.
-As that city grew over the course of the 20th century, finding reliable supplies of water to supply the 4 million occupants grew exponentially in importance.
-Roughly 30% of L.A.s water comes from underground; the remainder is largely surface water, collected from ten basins east of the city, and as far away as the Colorado River - almost 90% of L.A.s water is imported.
-That prodigious effort to bring water to the city can be seriously undermined by evaporation when it is stored.
+The prodigious effort to bring water to the city can be seriously undermined by evaporation when it is stored.
 It's estimated that California lost some 63 trillion gallons of water in 2013 and 2014, with a significant chunk of that due to evaporation.

-Back in 1906, the city built two reservoirs, and named one after the 1819 Sir Walter Scott novel, Ivanhoe.
-Located between Dodger stadium and Griffith Park, the Ivanhoe reservoir is capable of holding some 3 million square meters of water at capacity.
+Back in 1906, the city built two reservoirs, and they named one after the 1819 Sir Walter Scott novel, Ivanhoe.
+Located between Dodger Stadium and Griffith Park, the Ivanhoe reservoir is capable of holding some 3 million square meters of water at capacity.

 In 2007, testing by the L.A.
 Department of Water and Power found potentially dangerous levels of bromate in the water of the Ivanhoe.
-Bromate is a suspected carcinogen, and is not uncommon in municipal water systems.
-There are several ways bromate can be generated, the most common being the combining of bromide, which occurs naturally in ground water, and ozone.
+Bromate is a suspected carcinogen, and it is not uncommon in municipal water systems.
+There are several ways bromate can be generated, the most common being the combining of bromide, which occurs naturally in groundwater, and ozone.
 It can also occur when water is treated with chlorine and subsequently exposed to sunlight.

-All that aside, the Ivanhoe is still used for water storage, and in the midst of a prolonged drought, the city simply can't afford significant loss to evaporation.
-L.A. enjoys a warm, relatively dry climate in the best of time.
-With temperatures in the rise and relative humidity taking a nose dive, evaporation becomes even more of a challenge.
-Combine evaporation with the bromate issue, and you've got a real need to innovate, and to do so quickly.
+All that aside, the Ivanhoe is still used for water storage, and in the midst of a prolonged drought, the city simply can't afford a significant loss to evaporation.
+L.A. enjoys a warm, relatively dry climate in the best of times.
+With temperatures on the rise and relative humidity taking a nosedive, evaporation becomes even more of a challenge.
+Combine evaporation with the bromate issue, and you've got a real need to innovate, and a need to do so quickly.

-The concept is simple; the balls completely cover the surface of the reservoir, thereby placing a 4" insulating layer between the elements and the water.
-The black color reflects UV light, and breaks up the bromate formation process.
+The concept is simple: the balls completely cover the surface of the reservoir, thereby placing a 4" insulating layer between the elements and the water.
+The black color reflects UV light, and it breaks up the bromate formation process.
 It took about 96 million of these guys to cover the Ivanhoe.